Fractured Skull Injury

-Before any test for skull fracture is done, the doctor must do a complete physical and neurological examination in order to look for signs and symptoms of a fractured skull.
-The head is examined for areas of swelling, tenderness or bruising.
+Before any test for skull fracture is done, the doctor must do a complete physical and neurological examination to look for signs and symptoms of a fractured skull.
+The head is examined for areas of swelling, tenderness, or bruising.
 The ears and nose are examined to see if blood or cerebrospinal fluid are coming out.
-Bruising around the eyes can be “Raccoon’s Eyes”, a sign of skull fracture, and bruising behind the ears can be a Battle Sign—evidence of a basilar skull fracture.
+Bruising around the eyes can be “Raccoon’s Eyes,” a sign of skull fracture, and bruising behind the ears can be a Battle Sign—evidence of a basilar skull fracture.

 The doctor assesses the level of consciousness, looks for the presence of seizures or pupillary differences, and assesses the balancing abilities and level of confusion in the patient.
 Sometimes a Glasgow Coma Scale is done.
 This is an assessment of the level of consciousness of the patient and predicts the outcome of the patient’s mental status later.

 The Glasgow Coma scale goes like this: